ta5578/chip8asm/README.md

 This is an assembler for the [chip8 VM](https://en.wikipedia.org/wiki/CHIP-8#Virtual_machine_description).
 As input, it takes an input `.asm` assembly file and converts it into a `ROM` file that a chip8 VM can run.

 ## Building and Testing
-The assembler source and tests are built using cmake.
-You need to have cmake installed.
+The assembler source and tests are built using `cmake`.
+You need to have `cmake` installed.
 To build the source the proper way (in an out-of-source build), create a directory and run cmake.
 ```
 mkdir build